jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 ## Supported constructions

-libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305 (original version and IETF version), as well as a variant of the later with an extended nonce: XChaCha20-Poly1305.
+libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305 (original version and IETF version), as well as a variant of the latter with an extended nonce: XChaCha20-Poly1305.

 The “combined mode” API of each construction appends the authentication tag to the ciphertext.
 The “detached mode” API stores the authentication tag in a separate location.